Foreign policy of the Biden administration: Papua New Guinea

 In May 2023, a defense agreement was announced between the two countries.
 The PNG Prime Minister James Marape agreed to release the full details of the agreement but categorically stated that the US would be prohibited from launching an offensive war from the Island.
 The agreement is seen as a part of the on-going tension between the United States and China over influence in the region.
-On 22 May, the United States and Papuan governments formally signed two defence and maritime agreements.
+On 22 May, the United States and Papuan governments formally signed two defense and maritime agreements.
 The agreements permit use of Lombrum Naval Base and Momote Airport.
 In response, students from several Papuan universities including the Papua New Guinea University of Technology, University of Goroka, and University of Papua New Guinea staged protests to coincide with the signing of the bilateral security treaty, calling for transparency and clarity.

 In November and December 2023, Papua New Guinea voted against an "immediate humanitarian ceasefire" in the UN General Assembly.
 New Zealand newspaper Te Ao Maori News claimed it "looks as though they’re aligning themselves with Israel and the United States".
-University of Canterbury professor Steven Ratuva claimed this was because of "the rise of evangelical movements in the region which are linked to the evangelical movements in the United States, which are in support of Trump, in support of Israel and zionism generally".
+University of Canterbury professor Steven Ratuva claimed this was because of "the rise of evangelical movements in the region which are linked to the evangelical movements in the United States, which are in support of Trump, in support of Israel and Zionism generally".
 Ratuva also described their economic reliance on the United States as a factor in the decision.